Imperial-Opentrons-Users/Yeast_Transformation_OT/README.md

 Automated protocol
 -------------------

-1) Adds lithium acetate and single-stranded DNA to all wells of 96 well plate on cold block
+1) Adds lithium acetate and salmon sperm DNA to all wells of 96 well plate on cold block
 2) PEG is added to all wells
 3) DNA mini-preps will be added to specific wells
 4) Yeast cells are added and mixed thoroughly